pak3nuh/awesome-monolith/README.md

 For user interaction I'll probably use something like Flutter or Compose for web, since it provides a lot of functionality and exports everything to JS/WASM.

+## TODO

+- Provide a way to expose REST endpoints for local services
+- Transform configuration nodes into config DTO